The Silly Season

 There's a reason that the months professional cyclists negotiate their upcoming contracts is called the silly season.
 The reason is because during the Tour de France, rider's agents are seen sulking around teams floating offers or just generally trying to suss out how much their client is worth on the open market.

-like "Survivor" - who will be voted off the island?
+With teams capped at 30 riders and 23 Leopard-Trek riders making the jump with the new squad, that leaves room for seven RadioShackers.
+It's getting to sound like "Survivor" - who will be voted off the island?
 Or maybe it's more like the "Bachelor" and we're waiting to see who gets the rose.

 While this new Luxembourg squad looks to be one of the major contenders of the 2012 season with riders who can win the Classics (Fabian Cancellara) to the Grand Tours (Andy Schleck) there's another well financed squad - BMC.

 Team owner Andy Rihs has been throwing money at his team like a rap star at a strip bar.
 And with the amount of Euros being tossed around snagging some of the peloton's best talent, it looks like Rihs' party got moved to the VIP room.